miladnazar/Unit1Homework/README.md

 * Stripe
 Stripe is a technology company that builds economic infrastructure for the internet.
 Businesses of every size—from new startups to public companies—use our software to accept payments and manage their businesses online.
 * When was the company incorporated?
-This company is founded on 2010 in San Francisco, California.
+This company is founded in 2010.
+Stripe is headquartered in San Francisco, with offices in Dublin, London, Paris, Singapore, Tokyo, and more.
 * Who are the founders of the company?
 Patrick Collison, and John Collison (Brothers)
 * How did the idea for the company (or project) come about?